 4 And he received the gold from their hand, and he fashioned it with an engraving tool, and made a molded calf.
 Then they said, “This is your god, O Israel, that brought you out of the land of Egypt!”

-Notice that even though Aharon declared that the festival was in honor of Yahweh, Yahweh did not feel honored.
-Rather, He became enraged that His people would keep festival days that He did not command.
+Notice that even though Aharon declared that the feast was in honor of Yahweh, Yahweh did not feel honored.
+Rather, He became enraged that His people would keep feast days that He did not command.

 When we translate Acts 12:4 correctly, we see that the people were still keeping the Passover in the first century.